2020 Clinical Pharmacy Challenge Winners - University of Missouri-Kansas City School of Pharmacy

 |

-Pictured from left to right: ACCP Past President William Kehoe, Matt Lord, Libbi Rice, and Adam MacLasco.
+(Left to Right: ACCP Past President William Kehoe, Matt Lord, Libbi Rice, and Adam MacLasco)

 Beginning with an initial field of 90 teams from across the Unites States, 8 advanced through four preliminary online rounds to represent their institutions in the quarterfinal round of competition held at the 2012 Annual Meeting in Hollywood, Florida.